 Ten Must See Places in Canada to Put on Your Bucket List

 Aside from studying abroad and traveling here and there, I have lived my entire life in British Columbia, Canada.
 I have spent my life breathing in the mountain air, whizzing down many slopes on my trusty skis and soaking up all the sun the west coast has provided.
-Although I have explored 14 countries (and counting) there is still so much more of ‘my own backyard’ that I want to see.
-While I have experienced much of Western Canada there is still so much more of the great north that I have unquenchable wanderlust for.
-The following are ten places in Canada at the top of my great Canadian bucket list and I believe they should be on your list as well.
+Although I have explored multiple countries outside of Canada there is still so much more of ‘my own backyard’ that I want to see.
+If you’re planning a trip to the Great White North, then make sure you read this article to find ten must see places in Canada to put on your bucket list and they’re on my personal bucket list too.

 This post contains affiliate links.
 Should you decide to purchase something from one of my affiliates I will receive a small commission at no extra cost to you.
 Check out my Affiliates Page for more info.